Fermat-ORG/fermat-framework/README.md

 # Crypto Wallet Platform

 Is a P2P platform with an open architecture that allows highly segmented wallets to be easily created on top of it by any developer using assets provided by other third parties.
-These in turn can be rebranded by marketeers and distributed by brands.
+These in turn can be re-branded by marketeers and distributed by brands.
 An inbuilt licensing system guarantees each party that the use license of their contributions will be enforced by the platform.

 # Crypto Banking Platform